osama0amha/osama0amha/README.md

 What I Can Do:

 🔧 API Development: Crafting seamless and efficient APIs for smooth integration.

-🛠️ Database Design: Structuring and optimizing databases for performance and reliability./n 🧩 Server-Side Logic: Implementing complex business logic to enhance functionality./n 🚀 Performance Optimization: Boosting application speed and efficiency for a better user experience./n 🔒 Security: Ensuring  systems are secure from vulnerabilities and breaches./n
+🛠️ Database Design: Structuring and optimizing databases for performance and reliability.

+🧩 Server-Side Logic: Implementing complex business logic to enhance functionality.

+🚀 Performance Optimization: Boosting application speed and efficiency for a better user experience.

+🔒 Security: Ensuring  systems are secure from vulnerabilities and breaches.

 ### 🖥 Skills